We’re acting for tomorrow

 Electric vehicles have never been more popular – or more sensible.
 By powering cars, trucks, buses and more with clean energy from the wind and sun, we can further lower fuel costs and reduce emissions.
 We are excited to be on the leading edge of electrification efforts in communities across the state.

-Between year-end 2017 and March 2019, our service areas saw a 46% increase in electric vehicles.
+Between year-end 2017 and year-end 2019, our retail electric service area saw a 81% increase in plug-in electric vehicles.

 (According to the Electric Power Research Institute)